thejeshgn/Ecodiv-responsive/README.md

 <a href="http://ecodiv.org/files/6214/1068/4779/screenshot_Ecodiv-responsive_on_mobile_-_open_menu.png"><img src="http://ecodiv.org/files/6214/1068/4779/screenshot_Ecodiv-responsive_on_mobile_-_open_menu.png" height=250></a>.....
 <a href="http://ecodiv.org/files/3014/1068/4777/screenshot_Ecodiv-responsive_on_mobile_-_closed_menu.png"><img src="http://ecodiv.org/files/3014/1068/4777/screenshot_Ecodiv-responsive_on_mobile_-_closed_menu.png" height=250></a>
 _Screenshot of a webpage generated with the Ecodiv-responsive template viewed on a mobile, with the navigation menu open and closed.
 Click on the image to enlarge_

+### Acknowledgement
+The initial version of this template was based on the [Eight-Five-Zero](https://github.com/jrm4/Eight-Five-Zero) template for Zim.